alperiox/thefuckllm/README.md

 - **Fix failed commands** - Type `fuck` after a failed command to get a fix suggestion
 - **Ask CLI questions** - Get answers about any command-line tool based on its man page
+- **Multiple LLM providers** - Use local models or cloud APIs (OpenAI, Anthropic, Gemini, OpenRouter)
-- **Runs locally** - No API keys, no cloud services, complete privacy
+- **Runs locally by default** - No API keys required, complete privacy with local models
 - **Smart context retrieval** - Uses semantic search over man pages with fallback to tldr and cheat.sh
 - **Shell integration** - Works with bash, zsh, and fish
 - **Background server** - Keep the model loaded for instant responses
+- **Hot-swap providers** - Switch between models and providers at any time

 ## Installation